Man firing gun and ranting about Trump shot by police inside Trump National Doral resort

 The President's son, Eric Trump, tweeted his appreciation to the police departments involved in the shootout.

 Police said the lobby wasn’t crowded, but there were employees and hotel guests there.
-By sunrise, the Secret Service was on the scene helping with the investigation.
-The Florida Department of Law Enforcement will investigate the shooting, along with the Miami-Dade State Attorney's Office.
-Agents with U.S. Department of Homeland Security and the FBI will also investigate the incident.
+By sunrise, an array of federal agencies were on scene: the Secret Service, Department of Homeland Security and the FBI.
+The Florida Department of Law Enforcement will investigate the police shooting, along with the Miami-Dade State Attorney's Office.

 Comments